Parallel Computing

-The Parallel Computing research group is interested in parallel programming models, languages, and parallel programming tools.
+The Parallel Computing research group (alpha) at the University of Torino is interested in parallel programming models, languages, and tools.
 This topic has undergone impressive change over recent years.
-New architectures and applications have rapidly become the central focus of the discipline.
+New architectures and applications, such as AI, have rapidly become the central focus of the discipline.

-These changes are often a result of cross-fertilization of parallel and distributed technologies with other rapidly evolving technologies.
-In the storm of such rapid evolution, we believe, abstraction provides a cornerstone to build on.
+These changes are often the result of cross-fertilisation of parallel and distributed technologies with other rapidly evolving technologies.
+In the storm of such rapid evolution, abstraction provides a cornerstone on which to build.

 Research Topics